Gambling Addiction Treatment Blog

 #2.
 Consequences

 If someone has a gambling problem, they will likely attempt to conceal their gambling by hiding receipts or bank statements.
-They may lie about where they are going to avoid being questioned or accused of gambling.
+This is one of the most common gambling addiction symptoms I’ve seen in my line of work over the past 30 years.
+Another sign is that they may lie about where they are going to avoid being questioned or accused of gambling.

 #3.
 Gambling Despite Consequences

+Before my recovery, I lost jobs and went into bankruptcy due to my addiction.
+I still believed that one more bet would solve everything.
+It’s a dangerous mindset that I see all too often as I work with clients as well.
 Despite mounting financial woes or legal consequences, they cannot stop the urge to continue gambling.
 They may still believe that gambling can solve their financial problems, and will continue to gamble money away with the belief that a "big win" is right around the corner.
+This is one of the signs of a compulsive gambler.

 Unfortunately, it will take more than a significant loss for someone to quit gambling, since problem gamblers still get a high from gambling, regardless of whether they win or lose.